Damanpreet/deep-interactive/README.md

       year={2016}
     }

-The criterion to sample the positive and negative clicks for training and testing is taken from the paper.
+The criterion to sample the positive and negative clicks for training and testing is adopted from the paper.
 Authors: N. Xu, B. Price, S. Cohen, J. Yang, and T. S. Huang

 Deep Interactive Object Selection - N Xu et al., 2016 CVPR